tarunsachdeva/blog/_posts/2019-01-18-productivity-stack.markdown

 draft: true
 ---

-It's the new year, which means _productivity_ is a hot topic.
-My productivity stack is a framework for getting things done.
-I've developed it over the last year, but it's always being tuned.

-The framework follows a simple structure:
-* Planning - How I plan to get the right things done
-* Execution - How I execute on things
-* Reflection - How
+My productivity stack is the set of frameworks and tools used to get things done.
+There are three categories - planning, execution, and reflection.

 Planning is the process of looking ahead.
 * Lists structure